Working in difficult locations

-Rope access has been around for many years now, generally considered as the best method for performing work at height and in difficult to reach locations.
-One thing has always remained a constant when it comes to performing work whilst suspended by rope, Newton’s third law of motion, which states:
+Rope access has been around for many years now.
+It’s considered the best method for performing work at height and working in difficult locations.
+One thing has always remained a constant when it comes to working from a rope, Newton’s third law of motion.

-“For every action there is an equal and opposite reaction”
+“For every action, there is an equal and opposite reaction”

 Take a look through the presentation below to find out more.